Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 Takes a string containing several travel modes, parses the string and creates a new TravelModeQuery object(list of TravelMode objects).

 ### TransportMode
-Contains strings corresponding to the different travel modes.
+Contains strings corresponding to the different travel modes(probably according to the APIs own naming conventions).
 Also contains index variables for each of the travel modes, the purpose of which is still unknown.
 A *getIndex* function also exists which returns the index of the corresponding travel mode.

 ### uriV2
 Decodes a URI and calls the *fromStringList* function to create a TravelModeQuery object.
 Creates a list of TransportMode objects by translating the TravelModeQuery object (a list of TravelMode objects).